 The next calls of IMI2 will be launched to implement the 2015 Scientific Priorities.
-It is expected that at least 2 Calls for proposals (with a predefined submission deadline, or continuously open with two cut-off-dates (e.g. June and December) per calendar year) will be launched covering at least 4 topics.
+It is expected that at least 2 Calls for proposals will be launched covering at least 4 topics.
 Besides the launch of competitive Calls for proposals, IMI2 JU will explore any other necessary procedures to evaluate proposals and award funding to actions.

 Timelines for completion of the evaluation process and of preparation will be kept as lean as possible with the aim of completing signature of the Grant Agreements for IMI2 Call 1 and 2 actions by Q3 2015, for IMI2 Call 3 and 4 actions by Q4 2015.
-In any case the timelines, including for time to grant (TTG), prescribed for Horizon 2020 will be adhered to.
+In any case the timelines prescribed for Horizon 2020 will be adhered to.